 Does choosing which one is right for you really need to be so complicated?

-To help you choose, we’ve researched dozens of models, reviewed the seven most popular brands, and narrowed down our top two favorites.
+To help you sort through the options, we’ve researched dozens of models and selected our top 9 favorites.

 So there is no denying that they will get your food broiled.
 Fast.